Pediatric Orthopedic surgeons width="1024" height="188"

 Treatment

-The hand injury treatment that we provide for your child will depend on the fractured bone and the types of hand fractures sustained.
+The hand injury treatment that we provide for your child will depend on the fractured bone and the type of hand fractures sustained.
 The factors that determine the type of treatment to provide include:

 • Stability of the bone (whether the fractured bone is stable or easily moves out of place)